Gemma Bond, MBACP - Psychodynamic Counsellor (Children and Adolescents)

 |Face to face counselling:||Yes|

-My session times are currently Wednesday and Thursday evening, with some daytime availability which can be discussed.
+My session times are Wednesday and Thursday evening, with occasional daytime availability which can be discussed.
 I do not have weekend availability.

 Types of client